squirrel-prover/Squirrel-Prover.github.io/index_src.md

 A more complete tutorial has been prepared on the occasion of the Cyber in Nancy summer school; see the [events](events.html) page.

-The technical details are inside the research papers:
+A high-level introduction to the theory behind Squirrel was published in the ACM Siglog newsletter [@BDJKL24].
+The formal technical details are inside the research papers:

 * the computationnally complete symbolic attacker was proposed in [@BC14];
 * the tool Squirrel was introduced in [@BDKJM-sp21] as a proof assistant for